efeelize/eng/kaiyan/work/email/email_introduction.md

 > So, as we mentioned before you receive an email introduction from someone saying here, here's someone that you should get to know, that you should work with them or be friends with them, something like that.
 And this lesson we saw a good way of doing that, you send an email to this other person, you replied to the email.

 # 1.short email
-> hat are some tips or some good ways of replying to an email introduction.
+> That are some tips or some good ways of replying to an email introduction.
 OK so, maybe one could be that it's a short email.
 It's not long.
 He doesn't say, "Dear Jeremy, how are you?
 How are things going today?"
 He gets straight to the point.
 He talks about why he's replying to this email.Exactly, you only say the things that you need to say, you don't need to talk about the weather or what your friend is doing or what you had for dinner that day.
 It doesn't matter.
 Just say you want this, I have this.
 Let's talk, straight straight straight forward.

+> People don't really read emails carefully, they sort of just look through to find the important parts of an email.
+So it's very important to keep it short, just say, "Hey, this is Robert, I'm introducing you to Jeremy."
+Tell them why you're introducing them and just tell them why you're introducing them and that's it.
+Keep it very, very short.

 # 2.very polite
 > Related to this.
 It should be very polite.
 You don't know this person yet you're not friends with this person and so there're many ways that you can be polite in emails like this.
 One good way is to change the words, so for example, instead of saying "want", you could say "would like".Yeah, or instead of saying "can", you can say "could".
 It just sounds more polite.And after you meet this person in person and you guys know each other, then you can be more casual, but because you haven't met this person yet, it's probably better to be more polite.